Kiril-Git/GitHub-demo/README.md

 # GitHub-demo
-This is a repository for an educational purpuse.
+This is a repository for an educational purpose.

+This was created by K. Kirilov.